mobasherreza10/FigmaFileResponsivehtml/README.md

 # FigmaFileResponsivehtml

-Here's a README.md content for your HTML file:

 Power Bank Product Page
 This HTML file represents a product page for a power bank, showcasing various images and product details.